rust-lang/rust/src/doc/rustc-dev-guide/src/codegen/updating-llvm.md

 so we need to do a full update.
 There's a lot of stuff to do here, so let's go through each in detail.

-1. Create new branches in all repositories for this update.
-Branches should be named `rust-llvm-release-X-Y-Z-vA` where `X.Y.Z` is the LLVM version and `A` is just increasing based on if there's previous branches of this name.
-All repositories here should be branched at the same time from the upstream LLVM projects, we currently use https://github.com/llvm-mirror repositories.
-The list of repositories that need a new branch are:
+1. Create a new branch in the rust-lang/llvm-project repository.
+This branch should be named `rustc/a.b-yyyy-mm-dd` where `a.b` is the current version number of LLVM in-tree at the time of the branch and the remaining part is today's date.

-   * rust-lang/llvm
-   * rust-lang/compiler-rt
-   * rust-lang/lld
-   * rust-lang-nursery/lldb
-   * rust-lang-nursery/clang

-2. Apply Rust-specific patches to LLVM repositories.
+2. Apply Rust-specific patches to the llvm-project repository.
 All features and bugfixes are upstream, but there's often some weird build-related patches that don't make sense to upstream which we have on our repositories.
-These patches are typically the latest patches on the branch.
-All repositories, except `clang`, currently have Rust-specific patches.
+These patches are around the latest patches in the rust-lang/llvm-project branch that rustc is currently using.

 3. Update the `compiler-rt` submodule in the `rust-lang-nursery/compiler-builtins` repository.
-Push this update to a `rust-llvm-release-*` branch of the `compiler-builtins` repository.
+Push this update to the same branch name of the `llvm-project` submodule to the of the `rust-lang/compiler-rt` repository.
+Then push this update to a branch of `compiler-builtins` with the same-named branch.
+Note that this step is frequently optional since we may not need to update `compiler-rt`.

 4. Prepare a commit to rust-lang/rust

-  * Update `src/llvm`
-  * Update `src/tools/lld`
-  * Update `src/tools/lldb`
-  * Update `src/tools/clang`
+  * Update `src/llvm-project`
-  * Update `src/libcompiler_builtins
+  * Update `compiler-builtins` crate in `Cargo.lock` (if necessary)
-  * Edit `src/rustllvm/llvm-rebuild-trigger` to update its contents

 5. Build your commit.
 Make sure you've committed the previous changes to ensure submodule updates aren't reverted.
 Some commands you should execute are: